Links to our favorite websites

 Inspiring artists and websites

 Danny Gregory: Looking for inspiration for your journals?
 Danny's work is truly amazing.
-His book "Everyday Matters: A New York Diary" is now regularly used in our journaling classes.
-To top it off, he just came out with his newest book, perfect for anyone wanting to learn about how to get inspired creatively called "The Creative License: Giving Yourself Permission to be the Artist You Truly Are" His description of the learning the draw process is so right on -- so true.
+His book "Everyday Matters: A New York Diary" is now regularly recommended in our journaling classes.
+To top it off, he just came out with his newest book, perfect for anyone wanting to learn about how to get inspired creatively called "The Creative License: Giving Yourself Permission to be the Artist You Truly Are."
+His description of the learning to draw process is so right on -- so true.
 We think this guy is exceptionally gifted and very honest.
 Don't believe us?
 Then check out his weblog and see what he's all about -- more of his fab drawings included!
+AND, as if that isn't enough, Danny has a great list of weekly drawing challenges here -- all 225 of them!

 Susan Iannucci's Watercolor Traveler website is a wonderful look at the amazing places she's traveled in the past several years, as well as images from her current home in Finland.
 She is a past student of ours who is still taking our encouragement to enjoy journaling her own life to heart!

-Jerome Domurat is a long-time journaler, naturalist, and all around inspiring recorder of life's many treasures, including the Class Notes from our Recreation Department classes. (see here for more about that!)
+Jerome Domurat is a long-time journaler, naturalist, and all around inspiring recorder of life's many treasures.
 Frequently he shares his wonderful books from his years of collecting an extensive library.
 For more inspiration, take a look at his wonderful list of Journals and Sketchbooks with a lot of inspiring content at Amazon.

 Teesha Moore: We were introduced to Teesha's work when we learned about Somerset Studios!
 A wonderful inspiring artist!